mouser/BeyondDnD/README.md

 ## What this is, fer real

-This is an Objective-C framework that interprets DnDB's JSON format assaociated with a character file.
+This is an Objective-C framework that interprets DnDB's JSON format associated with a character file.
-Using a simple API, it can load, interpret the data set in a non-lossy fashion.
+Using a simple API, it can load and interpret the data set in a non-lossy fashion.
 That is, any encountered data it doesn't know is reported for further development, and retained in memory to allow digging through it in code that makes use of this framework.

 It's written exclusively in Objective-C, because I'm civilized.
 Wether you use this in your own language is your own decision to make.
-Pitty the fools who don't use true runtime objects.
+Pity the fools who don't use true runtime objects.
 Structs suck kobold meat balls.

 ## Support